 Once upon a time, cannabis typically weighed in with a THC content of about 10-12 percent.
 Now, designer strains regularly top 20 percent, with some reaching as high as 28-30 percent THC.
 The evolution of marijuana over the past few decades is undeniable.
 Today, there are more super-strains available for medical and recreational consumers than ever before.
 So how did cannabis become so potent?

 Legalization has brought growing out of the basement and into the public eye.
 And for the first time, growers can lawfully and openly create the optimal conditions for growing super-strong herb.
 Also, when it’s legal to study, grow, and sell cannabis, locally bred strains tend to thrive.
 Those locally bred strains are optimized for local growing conditions.
 This makes them stronger than plants that were produced internationally. the growth in potency has been happening for a few decades.
 By contrast, wide-scale legalization is only a recent phenomenon.
-Colorado has the oldest legal pot policy, and it’s only four years old.

 As technology advances, it becomes more affordable and accessible.
 More people can take advantage of it than ever before.
 The same goes for cannabis growers.
 Advancements in hydroponics systems and artificial lighting technologies, even small things like the humble compact fluorescent light bulb, make growing potent pot easier than ever.
 You don’t need an industrial grow operation to cultivate killer cannabis these days.